 Parking areas are within walking distance from the park entrance, and your reservation guarantees you a spot in one of these areas.
 Parking ambassadors will guide you to an available parking spot upon arrival.
 Keep in mind that there’s no passenger shuttle from the parking areas to the park entrance, so be ready to walk.

-To avoid any hiccups, download your parking reservation to your phone ahead of time.
-There’s no cell service or Wi-Fi at Muir Woods, so having your reservation ready is essential.
-Otherwise, you will need to drive back to where there is cell service and start again.
+To avoid any hiccups, download your parking reservation (or screenshot it) to your phone ahead of time.
+There’s no reliable cell service or Wi-Fi at Muir Woods, so having your reservation ready is essential.
+Otherwise, you may need to drive back to where there is service and start again.

 Additionally, book your parking pass early, as available parking can sell out quickly on busy days.